Fabaceae (Pea Family)

 Semi-desert.
 Open shrub and grasslands.
 Spring.

 This Astragalus shouts out at you with large, deep magenta flowers.
-You'll hear it on hot, dry hillsides early in the spring.
-Astragalus chamaeleuce grows in sprawling low mats of light green leaves topped by numerous clusters of flowers.
-The upright banner petal of the flower curves backward slightly and the two forward thrusting wings are long, straight, and narrow, gently enfolding the vertical keel.
-Seed pods are swollen and often almost spherical but tapered to a sharp prow-like point on one end.
+You'll hear it on hot, dry hillsides early in mid-to-late spring.
+Astragalus amphioxys grows in sprawling low mats of light green leaves topped by numerous clusters of flowers.
+The banner petal of the flower is usually upright and slightly cupped Seed pods are swollen, curved inward, and tapered to a sharp prow-like point on both ends.

 "Amphioxys" is Greek for "sharp on both ends".